Abelianization of Fuchsian Systems on a 4-punctured sphere and applications: Introduction

 In the last section, section \ref{symp_volume}, we apply the results and methods from section \ref{sec:abel} to compute the symplectic volume of the moduli space $\mathcal M$ of special unitary connections on the 4-punctured sphere with prescribed local monodromies.
-This is a special case of Witten's formula \cite{W}, but instead of using gluing methods to reduce the problem to 3-punctured spheres, we give a new complex analytic proof: Applying Theorem \ref{Darboux_coord} we can write down an explicit representative of the cohomology class of the symplectic form on the Jacobian which double covers $\mathcal M$.
+This is a special case of Witten's formula \cite{W}.
+We give an alternative complex analytic proof of this formula: Applying Theorem \ref{Darboux_coord} we can write down an explicit representative of the cohomology class of the symplectic form on the Jacobian which double covers $\mathcal M$.
 This $2-$form can be easily integrated over the Jacobian and yields the symplectic volume of $\mathcal M.$